kuyg0002/assignment_1/README.md

 ### Steps:

-* Syslog Server Setup: Choose a syslog server solution (e.g., Syslog-NG, rsyslog) and deploy it either within the Kubernetes cluster as a pod or externally.
+* Syslog Server Setup: Choose a Syslog server solution (e.g., Syslog-NG, rsyslog) and deploy it either within the Kubernetes cluster as a pod or externally.

 * Created syslog-ng.yaml file and deployed,